jeflem/ananke/doc/src/host-admins.md

 #### User account

-The new system needs a user account\nWe adhere to the `sudo` variant, that is, there will be no root user.
+The new system needs a user account.
+We adhere to the `sudo` variant, that is, there will be no root user.
 **In the `chroot` environment** create a user via
 ```
 adduser some_username